Dr Kerry Chappell

 North Cloisters, University of Exeter, St Luke's Campus, Heavitree Road, Exeter, EX1 2LU, UK

-Kerry is currently a Senior Lecturer in the Graduate School of Education at Exeter, where she leads the MA Education Creative Arts specialism and provides dance expertise to the course.
-Kerry also co-leads the Creativity and Emergent Educational Futures Network and is a PhD and EdD supervisor.
+Kerry is currently an Associate Professor in the Graduate School of Education at Exeter, where she leads the MA Creative Arts in Education Programme and provides dance expertise to the course.
+Kerry also leads the Creativity and Emergent Educational Futures Network and is a PhD and EdD supervisor.
+Her research includes creativity in arts, science and transdisciplinary education and educational futures, alongside participatory research methodologies.
 Kerry continues to work as a dance-artist within Exeter-based dance lab collective.
-Her research includes creativity in arts, science and transdisciplinary education and educational futures, alongside participatory research methodologies.

 Research group links

 SciCulture (H2020 Erasmus+, UoE £75k) 2018 - 2021 - Kerry is the UoE PI on this project, working with Co-I, Lindsay Hetherington.
-This Europe-wide SciCulture team are creating intensive 5 day HE courses for university students and researchers.
-These participants are being facilitated to co-create solutions to shared problems through business, science and the arts.
+This Europe-wide SciCulture team are creating and researching intensive 5 day HE courses for university students and researchers.
+Participants are being facilitated to co-create solutions to shared problems through business, science and the arts.
+The project will culminate in the development of transdisciplinary HE modules and a transdisciplinary model and toolkit.

-UoE Education Incubator (Internal funding, £14k) 2018-2019 - Kerry is Co-I on this project working with Katie Natanel in the Institute of Arab and Islamic Studies also at UoE.
+UoE Education Incubator (Internal funding, £14k) 2018-2019 - Kerry was Co-I on this project working with Katie Natanel in the Institute of Arab and Islamic Studies also at UoE.
 Digital innovation in project-based learning: toward a model for praxis explores how ‘project-based learning’ (PBL) can be enhanced through digital technologies and creative pedagogies in HE classrooms, which work through face-to-face interaction and virtual learning environments (VLEs).
-Following model development through networking with UoE colleagues, ideas will be piloted in Dr. Natanel's course 'Gender, Sexuality and Violence in Palestine/Israel', and findings will be shared at an interdisciplinary workshop in summer 2019.
+Following module development through networking with UoE colleagues, ideas were piloted in Dr. Natanel's course 'Gender, Sexuality and Violence in Palestine/Israel', and findings shared at an interdisciplinary workshop in summer 2019.
+The peer-reviewed paper from this work is currently under review.

 CREATIONs (EUH2020, £120k) 2015-18 - Kerry was PI on this project at Exeter, working with Co-I Lindsay Hetherington, and Research Associates Hermione Ruck Keene and Charlotte Hathaway.
 The project developed engaging science classrooms across Europe using arts-based and creative approaches developed from work carried out by researchers from the Centre for Creativity, Sustainability and Educational Futures (incorporating CREATE).
 The project includes an array of activities with science and arts teachers and their students www.creations-project.eu